ShresthaRajat/mgarden/content/Cloud Computing/AWS/Application Integration/SQS.md

 #aws #cloud #serverless #microservices  #decoupleing #queue

 First-ever [AWS](Cloud%20Computing/AWS/AWS.md) service that was made publicly available.
 (Oldest service).
 Message Queue service enables web services applications to queue messages.
-Acts like a buffer between the components between different components.
-Can set up an Autoscaling group to SQS which is a great practice.
-Pick up messages using a “poll”.
-Mostly used for pull-based operations.
+Acts like a buffer between the components between different components and often used for decoupling different services.
+Can set up an Auto-scaling group to SQS which is a great practice.
+It can pick up messages using a “poll” and is mostly used for pull-based operations.

 ## Features